lijianweizhuwei/CMPT886/project/final_update.md

 ## The Difference Between Swar and Type Legalization
-We use some special vectors operation as example.
+We use some special vectors operation as example to show the difference generate code after swar or type legalization pass.

 ### <6 x i3> Vector Type
 #### original code